CLIP - CRITICAL VISUAL MEDIA LITERACY AND EMPOWERMENT • ALL DIGITAL

 13 Oct, 2022

-It tackles a specific and not yet fully covered area of digital literacy, i.e. visual media literacy, which influences the way people learn, communicate and interpret reality.
-A typical feature of on-line communication in the digital age is the pre-eminence of visual over textual communication, which requires a deeper understanding, and the start of a new dialogue among qualified Higher Education institutions, and between academy and society at large.
+Thus, the project tackled a specific and not yet fully covered area of digital literacy, i.e. visual media literacy, which influences how people learn, communicate and interpret reality.
+A typical feature of online communication in the digital age is the pre-eminence of visual over textual communication, which requires a deeper understanding, and the start of a new dialogue among qualified Higher Education institutions, and between the academy and society at large.

-– First and second-level HE students, nearly all of whom are online every day, which will be equipped with more sophisticated competencies for digital media literacy and fluency;
+• First and second-level HE students, and students of any level, were equipped with more sophisticated digital media literacy and fluency competencies.

-– Professors and researchers involved in the field of humanities, which will share analytical tools, and pilot the implementation of the project in their universities;
+• Professors and researchers shared analytical tools and piloted the implementation of the project in their universities.

 OBJECTIVES

-1. Increase the digital fluency and critical consciousness about visual media of European students and faculties, both within communication study communities and transversely across subjects, nourishing misinformation resilient behaviours and providing them with the practical skills to detect image bias as well as stereotypes in visual artefacts
+2. Increase the digital fluency and critical consciousness about visual media of European students and faculties, both within communication study communities and transversely across subjects, nourishing misinformation-resilient behaviours and providing them with the practical skills to detect image bias as well as stereotypes in visual artefacts.

 PROJECT OUTPUTS

-– The scalability and transferability toolkit containing operational guidelines and recommendations for the implementation of a learning offer on visual media literacy in HE.
+• The scalability and transferability toolkit containing operational guidelines and recommendations for implementing a learning offer on visual media literacy in HE.

 PARTNERS